refinedev/refine/documentation/blog/2023-11-15-ts-satisfies.md

 ## Summary

 In this post, we covered the `satisfies` operator, a `v4.9` addition to TypeScript.
 We discovered that TypeScript `satisfies` offers a set of features primarily aimed for type validation of assigned variable values and their nested properties and values.
 We illustrated through examples that the `satisfies` operator is used in conjunction with the `Record<>` utility type.
 In our examples, we found out that property name constraining, fulfillment associated with a `Record<>` derived type are handled well by TypeScript `satisfies`.
-Finally, we also saw how `satisfies` can be used to enforce partial member conformance with `Partial<>` tranformation of a variable's value.
+Finally, we also saw how `satisfies` can be used to enforce partial member conformance with `Partial<>` transformation of a variable's value.